prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 # Problem

- 1. itx's grouped and written in "batches"
+ 1. `itx`'s grouped and written in "batches"

     - The commit list constitutes a batch